UniMath/agda-unimath/src/foundation/split-idempotent-maps.lagda.md

 ### Split idempotent maps are quasiidempotent

 This is Lemma 3.6 in {{#cite Shu17}}.
-We follow a slightly different route as we have already shown that quasiidempotents are closed under homotopy.
+We follow a more direct route as we have already shown that quasiidempotents are closed under homotopy.

 ```agda
 module _